BEST BEACHES IN ZANZIBAR

 Access: Approximately 1 hour by taxi or bus

-Best for: Family-friendly relaxation and tranquil beach escapes
+Great for: Family-friendly relaxation and tranquil beach escapes

 Kiwengwa Beach, situated on the East coast of Zanzibar Island, is a paradise for those who prefer a more relaxed and tranquil vacation.
 The beach is known for its pristine white sand, stunning ocean views and its breathtaking sunrise, making it a picturesque location for early risers.